Expensify/App/e2e/README.md

   - Located in `src/libs/E2E/client.js`.

 - The tests themselves :
-  - Currently, there is only one test case, which test the performance of the app start time
+  - Currently, there is only one test case, which tests the performance of the app start time.
-  - The tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
+  - As opposed to other test frameworks, the tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
   - Located inside the app `src/libs/E2E/reactNativeLaunchingTest.js`

 - The test runner: